Stone Duality for Topological Convexity Spaces: Preconvexity Spaces and the Adjunction with Topological Convexity Spaces

-The example above of a preconvexity space gives a functor $\TC\morphism{CC}\Preconvex$ that sends every topological convexity space to the preconvexity space of closed convex sets.
+Example~\ref{PreconvexityExample} gives a functor $\TC\morphism{CC}\Preconvex$ that sends every topological convexity space to the preconvexity space of closed convex sets.
 The action on morphisms simply reinterprets the topological convexity homomorphism as a preconvexity homomorphism.

 This functor is not a fibration.
 Indeed some morphisms in \Preconvex\ do not even have lifts.
 Consider for example

 given by $f(0)=f(1)=0$ and $f(2)=1$.
 This has no lift to a topological convexity space homomorphism with codomain